-This is the phenomenal book that began the bestselling series.
-Here is a thirteen story collection that will entertain readers as West Virginia makes a perfect backdrop for epic ghost tales.
-Specters haunt the mines, mountains, and towns without one reference to Byrd or pork; and Legends of the Mountain State is a superior horror anthology filled with all new tales to keep the lights on at night and the out-of-state tourists away from West Virginia.
+This is the phenomenal book that began the bestselling series, Legends of the Mountain State.
+Here is a thirteen story collection — an anthology that will entertain readers— as West Virginia makes a perfect backdrop for epic ghost tales.
+Specters haunt the dark mines, dense mountains, and coal camps.
+Legends of the Mountain State is a superior horror anthology filled with all new tales to keep the lights on at night and the out-of-state tourists away from West Virginia.

-Here is a list of of the contributors:
+We have assembled an A-team of nationally known and critically acclaimed storytellers.
+Here is a list of the contributors:

 Thomas F. Monteleone is a 4-time winner of the Bram Stoker Award, the highest honor for writers in the horror genre.
 He has written television scripts for American Playhouse, George Romero’s Tales from the Darkside, and a series on Fox TV entitled Night Visions.
 He is also the author of the bestseller, The Complete Idiot’s Guide to Writing a Novel.

 Tim Waggoner’s novels include Forge of the Mind Slayers, Darkness Wakes, Pandora Drive, The Thieves of Blood, the Godfire duology, Like Death, and A Nightmare on Elm Street: Protégé.
 He teaches creative writing at Sinclair Community College and is a faculty mentor in Seton Hill University’s Master of Arts in Writing Popular Fiction program.